 - Appropriateness of existing assumptions.
 ASOP No. 56 requires the actuary to consider whether all assumptions in the model, when reusing the model, are appropriate or should be changed, when practical and appropriate.
 This is similar to the requirement in ASOPs Nos.
 27 and 35, but in those standards the actuary must only consider the appropriateness of assumptions previously selected by the actuary. - Combined effect of assumptions/reasonability in the aggregate.
 ASOP No. 56 discusses ensuring that assumptions in the aggregate produce reasonable output.
-ASOP Nos.
-27 and 35 require that the combined effect of assumptions has no significant bias.
+ASOPs Nos.
+27 and 35 require that the combined effect of assumptions has no significant bias (in addition to selecting an assumption that is reasonable).
 These requirements are slightly different and both need to be followed.

-Note that the assessment under ASOP Nos.
+Note that the assessment under ASOPs Nos.
 27 and 35 is only for assumptions selected by the actuary.
 ASOP No. 56 does not treat assumptions set by the actuary any differently than assumptions that are not set by the actuary.
 Similar to consistency noted above, this could be a gray area requiring professional judgment.

-If the output may be unreasonable due to the aggregate effect of otherwise reasonable assumptions, disclosure is required.
+Under section 4.1(c) of ASOP No. 56, the actuary must disclose if the output may be unreasonable due to the aggregate effect of otherwise reasonable assumptions.